khalifenizar/chess-validator/README.md

 Chess Validator
 ===============

-Validate chess movements.
+Validate chess moves.
 This is an Ironhack exercise.